leoafarias/fvm/website/docs/guides/global_configuration.md

 sidebar_position: 2
 ---

-You are able to have default Flutter version in your machine but still preserve the dynamic switching.
-This allows you to not make any changes on how you currently use Flutter but benefit from faster switching and version caching.
+You can have the default Flutter version in your machine but still, preserve the dynamic switching.
+It allows you not to make any changes on how you currently use Flutter but benefit from faster switching and version caching.
-Sets Flutter SDK Version as a global.

 To accomplish this FVM provides you a helper command to configure a global version.